 - 1. Check Full Gable Wall on the Roof panel of the Wall Specification dialog for these three walls:

 - The far left vertical wall

 - The far right vertical wall

 - The bottom left horizontal wall

-- 2. Click the Build Roof hotton to open the Build Roof dialog, check Build Roof Planes, and click OK to build the roof.
+- 2. Click the Build Roof button to open the Build Roof dialog, check Build Roof Planes, and click OK to build the roof.
 The roof will look like this:

 The gable wall on the left produces roof planes that extend too high and interfere with the roof over the front extension of the house.
-To avoid this, use the Break Wall tool to divide the left wall into two different sections.
+To avoid this, use the Break edit tool to divide the left wall into two different sections.
 The upper section can then be specified as a Full Gable without affecting the lower section.

-To use the Break Wall tool
+To use the Break edit tool

-1. Select Build> Wall> Break Wall and click the far left wall at a point even with the lower right wall.
-Extension snaps should help you place the break at the right place.
-See "Extension Snaps" on page 177 of the Reference Manual.
+- 1. Click the far left wall to select it, then: - Click the Break \geq edit button - Click at a point even with the lower right wall.
+You can use Extension Snaps to help you place the break at the right place.
+See "Extension Snaps" on page 131 of the Reference Manual.